 Voxels will also mandate its own physics engine, preferably one that uses OpenCL 2.0 or hipSYCL to offer both good multithreading and GPU acceleration.

 If voxels are to take over (and it seems like they should), we need optimization improvements for it too.
 Something like voxel occlusion culling and mesh/amplification shader but for voxels, preferably with support for dynamic voxel meshes if possible.
+Though it would also be a good idea to combine both voxels and traditional polygons, using the latter only for static meshes along with mesh/amplification shader.

 At the very least, voxels should be explored more immediately.
 But they do seem like they should be the future.
 The near future.
 Throw that into the group of other technologies that seem like they should be the future, such as MicroLED displays, hydrogen fuel cell vehicles, physics based sound propagation, graphene, carbon nanotubes, optical circuits, and so on, but so many of these great technologies don’t get adopted due to investors being invested elsewhere already.